-Replacement Reserve: A cash reserve established and maintained for the future replacement of fixed assets.
+Replacement Reserve: A cash reserve established and maintained for the future replacement of fixed assets in a development.
+Typically funded through a development's operating budget on a monthly basis.

 Resident Participation Plan: A written description of a specific and ongoing process to enable meaningful resident participation during the planning, implementation and monitoring of major physical transformation or disposition activities, beginning with the earliest stages of concept and design.
 Refer to CGS §8-64c.